mikeatronic/mikeatronic/README.md

 🥇 Shortlisted for 2021 Digital DNA awards for <a href="https://twitter.com/DigitalDNAHQ/status/1402943625848360966">Developer of the year</a>

-I am a lead developer in the Northern Ireland Civil Service in Enterprise Digital Development, Department of Finance.
-We develop applications for all 9 NICS departments and I have also advised other civil service departments in the ROI and UK.
+I am a developer formerly of @dof-dss in the Northern Ireland Civil Service but now of Fujitsu Northern Ireladn.

-I lead a cool wee team crafting applications for citizen of Northern Ireland in order to improve their experience of local government.
 I use a variety of technologies and techniques i.e C#, Design patterns, SOLID, DotNet Core, MVC, api, ml.net, SQL, MySql, AWS, Cloud Foundry, Azure, Gov UK PaaS, CircleCI, AzureDevops, Units tests, UI tests etc...

 :briefcase: What you get with me